MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-prepare-for-deployment.md

 Many enterprise applications, including Microsoft Outlook, Lync, and Skype for Business prompt users for their domain credentials when they log in.
 Users have the option of saving their credentials to disk to prevent having to enter them every time they open these applications.
 Enabling roaming credentials synchronization lets users save their credentials on one computer and avoid re-entering them on every computer they use in their environment.
 Users can synchronize some domain credentials with UE-V.

-**Important**
+> [!IMPORTANT]
-Credentials synchronization is disabled by default.
+> Credentials synchronization is disabled by default.
 You must explicitly enable credentials synchronization after you enable the UE-V service to implement this feature.

 UE-V can synchronize enterprise credentials, but does not roam credentials intended only for use on the local device.